pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 * `Bayes[MonotypeBayesanNetwork]` -- could be viewed as "belief updating" (vs "conditioning")
   * If it took a ProbabilityModel itself

-* QuantumCircuit.md
-* QBit2.factor
-* Fix and enable DeutschOracleSpec
-* QBit CCNot

 * Review complex analysis

-## 0.8.x Bugs and adoption barriers
+## 0.10.x Bugs and adoption barriers

 * Fix `LogisticRegression` and move `LogisticRegression.md` back